12 min read

 - Double time: Available in some IBEW contracts for Sundays, holidays, or extended daily hours

-- OT value at $55/hr base: $39K–$60K+ per year depending on hours
+- OT value at $55/hr base: verify scheduled hours and assignment length before annualizing

-Per diem: the tax-free income booster
+Per diem: the tax-sensitive income booster

 Travel stipends, mobilization pay, and other allowances